 (Neurophysiologist Dr. Peter Fenwick)

-With a more holistic approach towards eco-system effects of an integrated physical, digital and social learn/work environment, you can literally transform an organization, its business and people.
+With a more holistic approach towards eco-system effects of an integrated physical, digital and social learn/work environment, you can literally transform an organisation, its business and people.
 It is in essence about Environmental energy balancing.